vanshgarg7017/ETH-AVAX-PROOF-Intermediate-EVM-Course-Module-3/README.md

     // Contract code here...
 }
 ```
-Step 6: Deploy and Interact with the Contract
+6. Deploy and Interact with the Contract

-Step 7:Confirm the deployment transaction in Remix.
+7. Confirm the deployment transaction in Remix.

-Step 8: Wait for the deployment transaction to be confirmed on the local Hardhat network.
+8. Wait for the deployment transaction to be confirmed on the local Hardhat network.

-Step 9: Once the contract is deployed, you will see the contract address in the Remix console.
+9. Once the contract is deployed, you will see the contract address in the Remix console.
 Make note of this address for future interactions.

 ## License